Britain proposes diversity and misconduct rules for financial firms | Law-Order

 They would also have to collect, report and disclose data on characteristics such as disability and ethnicity of staff, with an option to go further by reporting data on socio-economic background and gender identity, the regulators said.
 Firms would decide on their own "appropriate diversity targets" particularly for gender and ethnicity if there is under-representation, and how to measure progress in achieving these targets.

 There would be no sector-wide targets, the regulators said.
-FIT AND PROPER
+The FCA will publish final rules on the issue in 2024.

 The work culture at financial companies has come under the spotlight after the Financial Times published allegations of widespread sexual misconduct by high-profile hedge fund manager Crispin Odey, who has denied the allegations.
 The proposals include rules and guidance to make clear that misconduct such as bullying and sexual harassment poses a risk to a healthy work culture, and will help firms take appropriate action against employees for such behaviour, the regulators said.

+"Regulated firms and individuals should have no doubt that this represents a big shift in the way the FCA will monitor and potentially sanction those in the financial community," said James Alleyne, a legal director at Kingsley Napley law firm.
 Non-financial misconduct considerations would be better integrated into assessing whether an employee is "fit and proper" to work in financial services.
-The FCA has opened an investigation into whether Odey is a "fit and proper" person to work in financial services following the allegations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)